rnj0nes/RNJmisc/README.md

 ### `es.neteffect()`
 Estimates the net effect of a treatment in the presence of confounding, using potential outcomes logic.

-### `esi()`
-Main function to compute standardized effect size indices for mean differences, proportions, and correlations.

 ### `esi.descriptor()`
-Returns a text description (e.g., "small", "medium") based on effect size magnitude.
+Returns a text description (e.g., "small", "medium") based on Cohen's d effect size magnitude.

 ### `esi.p()`
 Computes the p-value for a given effect size and standard error.